This post is updated regularly to reflect the latest news and science around coronavirus, also known as COVID-19, in the UK.

 A pandemic describes an infectious disease where there is significant and ongoing person-to-person spread in multiple countries around the world at the same time, as per BBC News.
 The last time a pandemic occurred?
 Swine flu in 2009.

-What Is The Coronavirus?
+What Is COVID-19?

 First discovered in the 1960s, coronaviruses can exist in both humans and animals, and seven human strains have been discovered so far, according to the Centers for Disease Control and Prevention (CDC).

-How Is Coronavirus Spreading?
+How Is The New Coronavirus Spreading?

-What Are The Symptoms Of Coronavirus?
+What Are The Symptoms Of COVID-19?

-According to CDC, symptoms may include:
+According to the CDC, symptoms may include:

 - Runny nose

 In addition, there has been a growing numbers of COVID-19 patients that have also reported losing their sense of smell and a diminished sense of taste, as per The New York Times.
 Professor Nirmal Kumar, president of ENT UK, a body representing ear, nose and throat surgeons, advised that people in the UK should self isolate if they experience either or both of those symptoms, also known as anosmia/hyposmia, even without a fever or cough.